jo/multipart-related/README.md

 # Multipart Related
-Parses `multipart/related` response in the browser.
+Parses `multipart/related` response in the browser or node.
 Operate on raw bytes, in a streaming manner.

-This avoids some methods like `pipeThrough` or `pipeTo` as they lack support on FF Android.
-Instead, we only rely on [ReadableStream.getReader()](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader) here, which is widely supported.
-No Internet Explorer, though.

 This is a research project and not meant to be production ready (yet).

+Multipart construction is planned for the future, too.

 ## Example
 ```js